rodleviton/reactivepixels/README.md

 Now you are ready to get everything working.
 You will need to create a html page with any number of elements.
 To make them work together they will need to all share the same class e.g. `.block`.

-To initialise the plugin all you need to do it choose the appropriate jQuery selector and call the 'reactivePixels()' plugin like so:
+To initialise the plugin all you need to do is choose the appropriate selector and call the **Reactive Pixels** plugin like so:

     $(function() {
         $('.block').reactivePixels();